-You may consider hiring an attorney if you need help with the application, if your application is denied, if you need to file an appeal or if you are going to a hearing before an ALJ.
-I provide free consultations to help determine if and when it is appropriate to hire legal counsel.
+You should consider hiring an attorney if you need help with the application, if your application is denied, if you need to file an appeal, or if you are going to a Hearing before an Administrative Law Judge (ALJ).
+Attorney Cory A. DeLellis provides free consultations to help determine if and when it is appropriate to hire legal counsel.

 How much does it cost to hire an attorney?

-There are no upfront fees when you hire an attorney.
+There are no upfront fees to hiring an attorney.
 A Social Security Disability attorney only gets paid if your claim gets approved.
-If your claim gets approved, the attorney can only collect 25% of your backpay.
-Your back pay includes the eligible months you have been waiting to receive your disability benefits but have not yet received them.
-By law, your attorney cannot collect more than $6,000 of your backpay.
+If your claim gets approved, the attorney can only collect 25 percent of your back pay.
+Your back pay includes the eligible months you have been waiting to receive your disability benefits – but have not yet received them.
+Your attorney cannot collect more than $7,200 of your back pay, by law.

 For example, let’s say that you win your claim, and you receive $2,000 of ongoing benefits each month.
-If Social Security owed you $16,000 in backpay (for all the months that you have been waiting to get your claim approved and paid), then your attorney would only be entitled to collect $4,000 total in attorney fees.
-However, if Social Security owed you $100,000 in backpay, then your attorney would be limited to collecting $6,000 total in attorney fees.
+If Social Security owed you $16,000 in back pay (for all the months that you have been waiting to get your claim approved and paid), then your attorney would only be entitled to collect $4,000 total in attorney fees.
+However, if Social Security owed you $100,000 in back pay, then your attorney would be limited to collecting $7,200 total in attorney fees.

 How can I speed up the processing of my claim?

 If any of these situations apply, then you should notify SSA right away and make a request to expedite the processing of your claim.
-An attorney can do this for you.
-It is recommended that you or your attorney furnish any documentation to SSA in order to support your request (e.g., an eviction notice, VA report or a medical report with the terminal diagnosis).
+An attorney should be able to do this for you.
+It is recommended that you or your attorney furnish any documentation to SSA in order to support your request (e.g., an eviction notice, VA report, a medical report with the terminal diagnosis).

 Can I work while I have an active Social Security Disability claim?

-You can work, but it could possibly jeopardize your Social Security Disability claim.
+You can technically work, but it could possibly jeopardize your social security disability claim.
 SSA defines “disability” as the inability to do substantial gainful activity, and there are a lot of factors involved.
-You should speak with your attorney before engaging in any work.
+You should first speak with your Attorney before engaging in any work.
 If you do not have an attorney, then you should contact your local Social Security office and speak with an agent before engaging in any work.

 Why should I hire The Law Offices of Cory A. DeLellis?

-I focus my entire practice on Social Security Disability law.
-I have years of experience in handling both SSDI and SSI claims, from the initial application to the hearing before an administrative law judge (ALJ).
-I provide free consultations and do not get paid unless you do.
+Attorney Cory A. DeLellis 100% specializes in Social Security Disability law.
+She has years of experience in handling both SSDI and SSI claims from the application level to the Hearing level before an Administrative Law Judge (ALJ).
+She provides free consultations and does not get paid unless you do.

-I embrace a client-centered approach.
-This means putting the client first, answering all phone calls, returning phone calls promptly, maintaining good communication, and making sure that my team does everything both ethically and aggressively possible to provide the best outcome for my clients.
-I strive to make the process of obtaining Social Security Disability benefits as smooth, quick and successful as possible.
+Attorney DeLellis embraces a client-centered approach.
+This means putting the client first, answering all phone calls, returning phone calls promptly, maintaining good communication, and making sure that she and her legal team does everything both ethically and aggressively possible to provide the best outcome for her clients.
+Attorney DeLellis strives making the process of obtaining social security disability benefits as smooth, quick, and successful as possible.

-I have a bachelor’s and a master’s degree in psychology.
-I obtained my law degree from California Western School of Law in San Diego.
-My passion for this area of law started when I was just a child working with my father, Anthony DeLellis, Esq., at his law practice.
-He also focused on Social Security Disability claims.
-I am proud and grateful to be doing the same type of rewarding work.
+Some history about Attorney DeLellis: She has a Bachelor’s and Master’s degree in psychology, and she obtained her law degree from California Western School of Law in San Diego.
+Her passion for this field of law started when she was a just a child working with her Father, Anthony DeLellis, Esq., at his law practice which also focused on social security disability claims.
+Attorney Cory DeLellis is proud and grateful to be doing the same type of rewarding work.